hsteinmetz/i3win/README.md

   AutoHotkey .\i3win.ahk
 ```

-To enable the script on startup, run `create_autostart.ps1` from a powershell with elevated privilege.
+To enable the script on startup, run `create_autostart.ps1` from a powershell with elevated privileges.

 ## Usage